genterist/openMRS-Security/Capstone/1-4-PasswordInConfigurationFile.md

 ### Affected module : Whole OpenMRS System

 ### Vulnerability Description

-In *liquibase-core-data.xml*:5, the password is stored as plaintext in the configuration file.
 Storing a password in plaintext may result in a system compromise.
 Password management issues occur when a password is stored in plaintext in an application's properties or configuration file.
 Storing a plaintext password in a configuration file allows anyone who can read the file access to the password-protected resource.

+For this vulnerability, in *liquibase-core-data.xml*:5, the password is stored as plaintext in the configuration file.

 ### Business impact